Access and identity options for Azure Kubernetes Service (AKS)

 Kubernetes service accounts

-One of the primary user types in Kubernetes is a service account.
-A service account exists in, and is managed by, the Kubernetes API.
-The credentials for service accounts are stored as Kubernetes secrets, which allows them to be used by authorized pods to communicate with the API Server.
+Service accounts are one of the primary user types in Kubernetes.
+The Kubernetes API holds and manages service accounts.
+Service account credentials are stored as Kubernetes secrets, allowing them to be used by authorized pods to communicate with the API Server.
 Most API requests provide an authentication token for a service account or a normal user account.

 Normal user accounts allow more traditional access for human administrators or developers, not just services and processes.
-Kubernetes itself doesn't provide an identity management solution where regular user accounts and passwords are stored.
-Instead, external identity solutions can be integrated into Kubernetes.
-For AKS clusters, this integrated identity solution is Azure Active Directory.
+While Kubernetes doesn't provide an identity management solution to store regular user accounts and passwords, you can integrate external identity solutions into Kubernetes.
+For AKS clusters, this integrated identity solution is Azure AD.

 For more information on the identity options in Kubernetes, see Kubernetes authentication.